 19. Seek Out The Vibrant Street Art Scene in Gothenburg

 We are obsessed with street art and seek it out wherever we travel: Palestine, Medellin, Miami, Melbourne – but have to admit its abundance in Gothenburg took us a little by surprise.

-This was turbo-charged by the street art festival Artscape landing in Gothenburg in 2016, when many Swedish and international street artists descended on the city and left a vast legacy of works which you can now explore at your own pace.
+This was turbo-charged by the street art festival Artscape landing in Gothenburg in 2016 when many Swedish and international street artists descended on the city and left a vast legacy of works that you can now explore at your own pace.
 So why not make the most of this free outdoor art and use Street Art Gothenburg, the biggest database of street art in the city, to discover your favorite works at your own pace.

-A luxury hotel stuck in a magnificent time warp where every room is a surprise and every stay is guaranteed to be utterly exceptional.
+A luxury hotel stuck in a magnificent time warp where every room is a surprise, and every stay is guaranteed to be utterly exceptional.
 Dreamy carpe diem beds suitable for kings and queens tempt you to sleep in, with bed cloths of mulberry silk and bed linen of handmade Egyptian cotton.
 We.
 Are.
 Obsessed….and are sure after a stay at the Dorsia Hotel you will be too!

 Everything here is complete with the purpose to give you a new kind of exclusivity, and each of the 37 rooms on offer are all different.
 Equally beautiful, equally comfortable – but all plus kingdoms within themselves.
 There is also a baroque library with an antique piano, a glitzy lounge bar, and a romantic candlelit restaurant to complete the appeal.

 You can see from our selection that there’s no shortage of places to discover in Gothenburg.
-Simply make sure you have plenty of Fika breaks to keep you energized and you’ll have a wonderful time exploring your new favorite Scandinavian city.
+Simply make sure you have plenty of Fika breaks to keep you energized, and you’ll have a wonderful time exploring your new favorite Scandinavian city.
 Just keep it a secret, or everyone will want to go!